Great Renunciation: Medieval

 Barlaam and Josaphat.
 13th-century manuscript, Greece.

 A version of the life story of the Buddha was incorporated in the work of the Shi'ite Muslim theologian Ibn Bābūya (923–991).
 In this story, titled Balawhar wa-Būdāsf, the main character is horrified by his harem attendants and decides to leave his father's palace to seek spiritual fulfillment.
 Balawhar wa-Būdāsf would later be widely circulated and modified into the story of the legendary Christian saints Barlaam and Josaphat, being passed down through the Manichaeans, the Islamic world and the Christian East.
 (Note: For the influence of Bābūya's version, see Crosby (2014) and Mershman (1907).
 For the way through which the story was passed down, see Almond (1987).)
 From the 11th century onward, this story would in turn become very popular and would significantly affect western spiritual life.
 Its romantic and colorful setting, as well as the powerful structure of the story caused it to enjoy "a popularity attained perhaps by no other legend".
-The story would be translated in many languages, including the 13th-century Islandic Barlaam's Saga.
+The story would be translated in many languages, including the 13th-century Icelandic Barlaam's Saga.
 In total, over sixty versions of the story were written in the main languages of Europe, the Christian East and Christian Africa, reaching nearly every country in the Christian world.

 "And how can this world avoid being full of sorrow and complaint?
 There is nobody on earth who can rejoice in his children or his treasures without constantly worrying about them as well.
 Sorrow and heartache are brought on by the anticipation of impending evils, the onset of sickness or accidental injuries, or else the coming of death itself upon a man's head.
 The sweetness of self-indulgence turns into bitterness.
 Delights are rapidly succeeded by depression, from which there is no escape."